 1. Choose Your GitOps Operator:

 Select a GitOps agent that will run in your cluster and synchronize its state with your Git repository.
 Popular choices include Argo CD and Flux CD.
 Evaluate them based on features, community support, and ease of integration.
-These are fundamental to Platform Engineering efforts.

 2. Structure Your Git Repositories: